LLMs¶

 How It Works¶

-When infer() is called, this blueprint ensures the LLM does not just generating text, but acts as a reasoning engine.
+When infer() is called, the prompt ensures the LLM acts as a reasoning engine while Protolink remains the executor.

 - Input: The LLM receives the Task context.

-This separation of Reasoning (LLM) and Execution (Runtime), mediated by the prompt blueprint, is what allows Protolink to be robust and provider-agnostic.
+This separation of Reasoning (LLM) and Execution (Runtime) is what allows Protolink to stay provider-agnostic while still using native provider tools where they are reliable.

 API-based LLMs¶